A favorite phrase of well-informed personal trainers, when asked how to isolate a certain muscle, is “you can’t isolate a muscle.”

 But, let’s get beyond all this and ask, once again, so what?
 If you can’t isolate a muscle, is this a good reason to never do a single-joint exercise?

 No. The exercises and parameters you choose should fit the goal.
-And, regardless of what some fantasy-land trainers may tell you if you want your upper arms to grow as big as possible, you’ll need to do plenty of both elbow flexion and extension.
+And, regardless of what some fantasy-land trainers may tell you, if you want your upper arms to grow as big as possible, you’ll need to do plenty of both elbow flexion and extension.
 In other words, you’ll need to do biceps curls and triceps extensions, with a good bit of volume, and perhaps frequency.
 The goal is to emphasize the muscle, whether or not you can truly isolate it.
+You cannot easily overload the biceps by doing pullups and lat pulldowns, another fantasy cooked up by armchair trainers.

 There are those, as well, who will insist that you can get hulking traps by only doing deadlifts, so you never need to do shrugs or any other kind of dedicated trapezius exercise (which mostly involves some kind of shrugging movement).
 Folks, nobody with huge traps gets them from deadlifts only, unless they are some kind of trap growing freak.
 People lie about this.